guthriekenosha/smart_scanner/README.md

   - `python -m smart_scanner.learn report --metrics scanner_metrics.jsonl --horizon 900`
   - Prints AUC/Brier/LogLoss changes and top-decile winrate/avg-return lift.

+No Labels Yet?
+Backfill Them
+- If you didn’t keep the event loop running long enough to produce `label` rows, you can backfill labels offline from current market data:
+  - `python -m smart_scanner.learn backfill --metrics scanner_metrics.jsonl --horizon 900 --limit 1000`
+- This scans the metrics file for matured `signal` entries missing a label at the chosen horizon, fetches 1m candles, computes returns, and appends `label` rows to the same file.
+- Then run `calibrate`, `report`, and `tune` using the same `--metrics` path.

 Configuration
 - Env file: `smart_scanner/.env` (or export vars).
 If `python-dotenv` is installed, it’s auto‑loaded.
 - Key toggles: